A Hermit

 A Hermit is an oil painting on oak panel by Dutch Golden Age painter Gerrit Dou, created c.
 1661.
+The painting is in the Wallace Collection, in London.

 It depicts a monkish figure, of very old age, surrounded by symbols of vanitas (skull, candle, hourglass), which serve as a reminder of the brevity of human life.
 He looks at the viewer, as he leafs through the Bible open in front of him.

-The painting is in the Wallace Collection, in London.
+He is in a dark interior, illuminated only by the light of the candle.